ctron/package-drone/README.md

 Hopefully some time Package Drone can:

 * Provide access to bundles by an OBR layout (it can do R5)
+* Run on Windows - it is known not to work
+* Run on Mac OS X - it is completly untested

 What it is not designed to do
 -----------------